infinite-industries/new_mvp/README.md

 ~+ body fonts~
 ~+ layout for iPhone~
 + validation for Contact Section
++ add test-download-file.zip to S3
++ create build process with Webpack
++ write tests
 + Stripe webhook for payment processing

 + revamp About page
 + revamp Contact page
-+ add test-download-file.zip to S3
++ bring send button up in download generation window for mobile only
 + buttons css
-+ create build process with Webpack
-+ write tests